 While there’s nothing to see if all you want to do is be bussed from site to site and take pictures of things for your entire day, there is still lots to do in Bangkok—plenty enough to fill not just a single day, but many days.
 It takes some time to get to know the city.

 Those that do not visit because they heard from other tourists that it wasn’t worth the time aren’t getting their information from the best source.
-Here are the hidden gems that you can’t find simply by typing “Things to do in Bangkok” into a search engine:

 The Grand Palace in Bangkok

 This is the only royal palace in all of Thailand, and it is located right here, in Bangkok.
 It was built over two hundred years ago and is actually still in use.
 It is officially where the monarch of Thailand is supposed to live, but right now, it is only being used for ceremonial purposes.

 On the ground of the palace, you will find the Wat Pra Kaeo, which is a large emerald Buddha statue, made from a single piece of jade.

 This Buddha was originally made in Laos, but has been housed at these temples.
 The robes on the Buddha statue are actually rotated by the king!

 Jim Thompson House